acorni/spacemr/README_note.md

 ## Application custom "about" text
-Custom html text can be addede in the top of the about page by editing the system properties app_about_custom
+Custom html text can be added in the top of the about page by editing the system properties app_about_custom